anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-05-Author-Vertex-AI-Pipeline.md

 <hr>

-## 4. About authoring a Vertex AI pipeline
+## 4. About Vertex AI pipelines & support for Spark ML Models in Vertex AI platform
 We will use Vertex AI User Managed Notebook environment for this exercise and this is already created for you.
 When you open JupyterLab, you will also see a pre-created, customized notebook to get quick-started with learning pipeline authoring.

 ### 4.1.
 Vertex AI pipelines - basics